Flood alerts issued as heavy rain and winds forecast

 Met Office meteorologist Alex Burkill said areas such as Devon and Cornwall could see coastal gales of up to 50mph, while between 30mm and 40mm is expected to fall within the warning area over the weekend.

-Cities including Leeds, Manchester, Sheffield, Liverpool, Bangor, Swansea and Cardiff are covered by the weather warning.
+Cities including Manchester, Liverpool, Bangor, Swansea and Cardiff are covered by the weather warning.

+The warning was updated on Saturday to exclude parts of the northern Pennines, which had previously been expected to experience heavy rain, and include a larger part of south-west England.

 Mr Burkill said: “We have got a deep area of low pressure that will bring heavy and persistent rain, and strong winds too.